ScottVaverchak/corerustils/README.md

 ```-e, -t, -v``` would all seem to use the same logic, so these maybe completed first.

-Performance of the current implementation is questionable and will be revisted when I'm a hardened rustician with claw scars and the opinion that everything should be implemtned in rust.
+Performance of the current implementation is questionable and will be revisted when I have a better grasp of rust.

-cat works as far as I'm concerned and if complete.
-An updated tabe of ignored switches will be added